kbingman/docker-demo/README.md

 This is just simple proof of concept demo app for getting Node.js, Hapi and Docker (Beta for Mac) up and running.

-To get it up and runnnig, first you need to build the Docker container
+To get started, first you need to build the Docker container.
+This may take a while.

 ```
 docker-compose build